History of the National Hockey League (1992–2017): Debut of Crosby and Ovechkin

 In the 2005–06 season, Ovechkin and Crosby began their careers.
 In their first three seasons, they each won both the Art Ross and Hart trophies; Crosby captured both in 2007 and Ovechkin in 2008.
-The 2006 Stanley Cup Finals was the first time that franchises that originally played in the World Hockey Association (WHA) met in the Stanley Cup Final, as the Oilers lost a seven-game series to the Hurricanes.
+The 2006 Stanley Cup Finals was the first time that franchises that originally played in the World Hockey Association (WHA) met in the Stanley Cup Finals, as the Oilers lost a seven-game series to the Hurricanes.
 The following season, the Senators lost the finals in five games to the Ducks.
 The three-year streak of Canadian teams in the finals was halted in the 2007–08 season, when the Red Wings defeated the Penguins for their fourth Stanley Cup in 11 years.

 Penguins, Blackhawks and Kings dominate

 The introduction of the salary cap in 2005 encouraged parity in the NHL, making it harder for teams to compete for the Stanley Cup every year.
-Nevertheless, three franchises emerged to win Stanley Cups each during this period.
+Nevertheless, three franchises emerged to win multiple Stanley Cups each during this period.
 During the decade from 2008 to 2017, the Chicago Blackhawks, Los Angeles Kings and Pittsburgh Penguins combined for eight Stanley Cup wins.
-At least one of the three teams or the Boston Bruins appeared in every Stanley Cup Final in that time frame, but only faced one another once in 2013 when the Blackhawks defeated the Bruins in six games.
+At least one of the three teams or the Boston Bruins appeared in every Stanley Cup Finals in that time frame.